The churches of Christ Greet You (Romans

 Friends,

-the churches of Christ are different from every man-made church or
+churches of Christ are different from every man-made church or religion

-religion in the world.
-Below, with the Lord's help, we will make plain
+world.
+Below, with the Lord's help, we will make plain this difference

-story and the miracles.
-Some religionists are surprised when pressure
+They reject the Creation story and the miracles.
+Some religionists are

-exerted to learn that their own preachers deny the inspiration of the
+when pressure is exerted to learn that their own preachers deny the

 2 Peter